xboix/frivolous_dnns/README.md

 Analogous files to the above exist in ```ImageNet/runs/```.

+Pretrained models can be downloaded from [here](https://drive.google.com/drive/folders/1jce491LXys18_za-VOFnuJlG2cpeMjiO?usp=sharing) to the network training directory.

 ## Plotting

 The six notebooks in ```ipy_notebooks``` reproduce the plots from the paper.